|Nutritional Guidelines (per serving)|

 Serve this delicious Southern corn relish recipe on chicken or fish tacos, or use it as a replacement for salsa as a dip for tortilla chips.
 The tangy sweet-hot flavor and beautiful color make it a terrific condiment to serve along with beans, grilled meats, hot dogs, fish, and seafood.

-- 1 cup finely chopped hot peppers, such as Hungarian red wax, jalapenos, etc.
+- 1 cup hot peppers (such as Hungarian red wax, jalapeños, etc.; finely chopped)

 - 3 cups cider vinegar (at least 5% acidity)